project-lux/lux-middletier/test/endpoints/testing-notes.md

 1. Specify `--base-url` to _the_ environment we want to test.
 2. Specify `--name` and `--description` to values that align with the environment and configuration being tested.
 Include the test's number in the description.
 3. Use `nohup` to prevent the process terminating upon logging off the instance / losing VPN connection.
 The emerging convention is to name the file `test-[testNumber].out`.
+4. Use `disown` to help prevent the process being stopped by ending or resuming a VPN session.  _Shouldn't be necessary with `nohup` but appears to be for us.
-4. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
+5. Save the response bodies but *not* embed them into the HTML report as that's asking too much.
-5. Not restrict by provider or endpoint.
+6. Not restrict by provider or endpoint.
-6. Do a dry run to verify we like our settings.
+7. Do a dry run to verify we like our settings.
-7. *Potentially* capture STDERR and STDOUT to a file
+8. *Potentially* capture STDERR and STDOUT to a file
     * We could do so by adding `> nohup.txt 2>&1` in front of the ampersand.
     * If we do, consider using a test-specific filename.
     * The concern is this file will get very large as the URL of every request is sent to STDOUT.